maybe-yiyi/maybe-yiyi/README.md

 ## What I'm up to
 * Working on a CMU Discord bot to help with courses, dining locations, and other fun features
+* A rewrite of my chaotic attractor simulator because I am a better person now and have good ideas
 * suffering in school

 ## Favorite Languages